Do you remember these 6 obscure sitcoms from 1976?

 Wednesdays at 9:30PM, NBC

 Think of a mix of Mike & Molly and Alice.
 This half-hour focused on a happily married plus-size couple who ran a deli / diner in Manhattan.
-Angela Dumpling would be the final role for screen vet Geraldine Brooks, who can be seen many MeTV series like Have Gun - Will Travel, Bonanza, Gunsmoke and more.
+Angela Dumpling would be the final role for screen vet Geraldine Brooks, who can be seen on many series like Have Gun - Will Travel, Bonanza, Gunsmoke and more.
 Brooks died the following year.
 James Coco co-starred as loving husband Joe Dumpling.
 Ten of eleven episodes aired.

 4. Ivan the Terrible